 We scrutinized more than 40 bottles of supermarket salad dressings to see if they met our nutrition criteria.
 Only these 8 made the cut; the others were eliminated for containing too much sodium, sugar and/or undesirable ingredients, such as synthetic colorings.
-We didn't taste these—just vetted their ingredients—so if you find that one of these dressings tastes great (or if you discover another "better choice" on the shelves), let us know in the Comments section.
+Note, we didn't taste these—just vetted their ingredients.

 Here’s how to find a healthy dressing:

 - Sodium.
 Pick one with <300 mg sodium per 2-tablespoon serving.

 - Sugar (especially in fruit-flavored dressings).
 Choose one that has either no sugar, HFCS, REB A (stevia) in the ingredients list or a sweetener that appears near the bottom of the list.
 Aim to keep total sugars at <3 g per 2-tablespoon serving.

 - Synthetic food colors, such as Yellow 5 & 6, and also caramel color, in the news recently as a potential carcinogen.